-I can’t tell you how often my clients underestimate the importance of their life insurance medical exam.
+I can’t tell you how often my clients underestimate the importance of their life insurance medical exam and knowing this, we offer the tips to pass a life insurance medical exam.

 Get Affordable Rates for Optimal Health

 Even though you may be ready to purchase life insurance, you might still need to undergo a life insurance medical exam.
-This medical exam will help them to best predict your life expectancy, along with determining your rate.
+This medical exam will help the life insurance company to best predict your life expectancy, along with determining your rate.

 The younger you apply for coverage, the lower your premiums will be.

-If you’re not happy with the rates the life insurance company offers you following your medical exam, that’s fine.
-Your medical exam results are considered valid for 3 to 6 months (varies by company), which means that if you’re using an independent insurance agent, you will be able to use your medical exam to apply with other companies as well.
+If you’re not happy with the rates the life insurance company offers you following your life insurance health exam, that’s fine.
+Your medical exam results are considered valid for 6 to 12 months (varies by company), which means that if you’re using an independent insurance agent, you will be able to use your medical exam to apply with other companies as well.

 Cleaner Lifestyle Makes a Big Difference

-Bottom line, “preferred plus” is not an option if you are obese, or use alcohol, tobacco, or recreational drugs.
+Bottom line, “preferred plus” is not an option if you are obese, or drink alcohol in excess, smoke cigarettes or cigars, vape, chew tobacco or use recreational drugs.
 Even just a slight elevation in your blood pressure reading or cholesterol could result in an increase in your premium.

 While you may not have the time to lose significant weight or stop smoking prior to your examination, following these strategies will help you improve your rating, as well as possibly save you a substantial amount of money during the life of your insurance policy.